Vietnam.vn - Nền tảng quảng bá Việt Nam

 Thank you very much, teacher!

-Since its establishment (July 2023), the "For a Green Future" project at Long Hung Pagoda has collected more than 10,000 plastic bottles and more than 2 tons of paper and cardboard.
+Since its establishment (July 2023) up to now, the "For a Green Future" project at Long Hung Pagoda has collected more than 10,000 plastic bottles, and more than 2 tons of paper and cardboard.
 The project also provides 3-color garbage bags for people to use and guides people to classify garbage.
-Recyclable waste including plastic bottles and cardboard is cleaned and brought to recycling facilities.
+Recycled waste including plastic bottles and cardboard is cleaned and brought to recycling facilities.
 For hazardous or difficult-to-treat waste, the project will support the purchase and bring it to units and facilities that process industrial waste.

-In the coming time, the Project will build a mobile application to link from the place of garbage collection, classification, and gathering to the place of garbage treatment.
+In the coming time, the Project will build a mobile application to link from the place of collection, classification, and gathering of garbage to the place of garbage treatment.

 Source